cosmoscout/PersistenceRenderer/README.md

 `axesTickColor: string`: Color of ticks
 `axesTickFractions: number`: Number of fractions on each tick value
 `axesTextColor: string`: Color of tick values

+`selectionStopPropagation: boolean`: Set to true, to stop the mouse down event propagation
+`selectionMinWidth: number`: Min width in px that counts as a selection

 ### `pointDrawFunction(point: PersistencePointTuple, renderer: IRenderer)`
 A custom draw function can be passed to the rendering instance to change / extend the way points are drawn.